tlanettepollard/ToDoApp-TLP/codenotes.md

 ### 02/17/2022

 Today I'm following the MDN Tutorial.
 I'm trying to learn from the tutorial as I work on this app.
+I learned that visually-hidden will hide the element from sighted users, but be available for screen readers.

 Resources:
 [Beginning our React todo list](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_todo_list_beginning)